-0 No. h f Overview of policy Non-executive Directors receive a base ree.
-In addition, in recognition of the hin a Board Committee, if applicable Chairing a Committee attracts a h extra remuneration for participating Aggregate fees approved by The maximum aggregate remuner year or such other amount as app shareholders Fotal fees paid to non-executive directors during the 2015 financial year were \$1.88 million, \$0.62 million below the maximum aggregate cap, last approved by shareholders at the 2012 AGM.
-Reviews time commitment, work load and to the level of fees paid by compa Non-executive Directors' fees are determined by the Board having regard to the anticipated time commitment, work load and responsibilities attaching to that office and having regard to the level of fees paid by companies with a similar market capitalization to enable the Board to attract and retain directors with appropriate skills and experience.
-Base fees The fee structure for non-executive statutory superannuation), is as for January 2015 (inclusive of Base fees Chair (\$) Member (\$) Board (1) 519,700 180,100 Committee fees Audit & Risk Management 49,400 36,000 Other Committees 24,700 17,500 1) The Chairman of the Board rec eives no additional fee fo or Committee work As the focus of the Board is the go there is no direct link between no results.
-Base fee NEDs may choose to receive fees as a combination of one or more of: components Income Tax Assessment Act, n, and maximum tax de non-executive Directors o minimum contributions as ductible contributions under the may direct that some or all of perannuation fund of their choice.
-(2) AGL shares acquired under acquires AGL shares on-mark Details of the trading periods available on AGL's website. et at market price durin (3) Cash.
-The balance of fee entitlements is paid in cash in equal monthly amounts over the year.
-Non-executive Directors are permitted to vary the components of their fee entitlements at any time.
-Governance Non-executive Directors do not re ceive performance-relat ed payments.
+Overview of policy Non-executive Directors receive a base fee.
+In addition, in recognition of the l in a Board Committee, if applicab tra responsibilities of participating ommittee fee.
+Chairing a Committee attracts a h extra remuneration for participati Aggregate fees approved by shareholders The maximum aggregate remune year or such other amount as app ecutive Directors is \$2.5 million a cing of shareholders.
+Total fees paid to non-executive directors during the 2015 financial year were \$1.88 million, \$0.62 million below the maximum aggregate cap, last approved by shareholders at the 2012 AGM.
+Reviews Non-executive Directors' fees are determined by the Board having regard to the anticipated time commitment, work load and responsibilities attaching to that office and having regard to the level of fees paid by companies with a similar market capitalization to enable the Board to attract and retain directors with appropriate skills and experience.
+Base fees The fee structure for non-executive statutory superannuation), is as f January 2015 (inclusive of Base fees Chair (\$) Member (\$) Board (1) 519,700 180,100 Committee fees Audit & Risk Management 49,400 24,700 Other Committees 36,000 17,500 1) The Chairman of the Board rec eives no additional fee fo or Committee work As the focus of the Board is the governance of and long-term strategic direction of AGL, there is no direct link between non-executive Director remuneration and AGL's short-term results.
+Base fee NEDs may choose to receive fees as a combination of one or more of: components Income Tax Assessment Act, n, and maximum tax de non-executive Directors to minimum contributions as ductible contributions under the may direct that some or all of perannuation fund of their choice.
+(2) AGL shares acquired unde acquires AGL shares on-mark Details of the trading periods available on AGL's website. et at market price durin (3) Cash.
+The balance of fee ent the year. itlements is paid in cash in equal monthly amounts over Non-executive Directors are permitted to vary the components of their fee entitlements at any time.
+Governance Non-executive Directors do not re eceive performance-relat ed payments.
 No options have been granted to AGL or the consolidated entity non-executive Directors over any securities or interests of